DanZinagri/NicheD20_Quartz/content/Classes/Martial/Primal Chieftain/_index.md

 At 2nd level the Primal Chieftain gains access to Primal Chieftain Talents when selecting class talents.

-See [[Primal Chieftain Talents|Primal Chieftain Talents]] for a listing of Talents available for the Primal Chieftain class.
+See [Primal Chieftain Talents](./Primal%20Chieftain%20Talents/_index.md) for a listing of Talents available for the Primal Chieftain class.
 ## Tribal Vengeance

 At 2nd level, the Primal Chieftain can make an attack of opportunity against a creature within his reach who damages an ally of the Primal Chieftain (other than the Primal Chieftain himself) with a melee attack.
 Only the enemy, not the Primal Chieftain’s ally, needs to be within the Primal Chieftain’s melee reach in order for the Primal Chieftain to make this attack of opportunity.